dmanias/grpcDemo/README.md

 2. **grpc-client** - This module handles all client-side operations, and contains a simple Spring Boot application which consumes the gRPC service.

 ## Running the Project

+1. Ensure Elasticsearch is running.
+2. Start the server application.
+Each gRPC request will be logged into Elasticsearch.
+3. Use Kibana or the Elasticsearch API to view and query the logged data.

 ### Server